Narsil/rdev/README.md

-Installing this library with the `unstable_grab` feature adds the `grab` function which hooks into the global input device event stream. by suppling this function with a callback, you can intercept all keyboard and mouse events before they are delivered to applications / window managers.
+Installing this library with the `unstable_grab` feature adds the `grab` function which hooks into the global input device event stream.
+By supplying this function with a callback, you can intercept all keyboard and mouse events before they are delivered to applications / window managers.
-In the callback, returning None ignores the event and returning the event let's it pass.
+In the callback, returning None ignores the event and returning the event lets it pass.
 There is no modification of the event possible here (yet).

 Note: the use of the word `unstable` here refers specifically to the fact that the `grab` API is unstable and subject to change